arXiv/arxiv-docs/README.md

 ### 3. Merge the PR to `develop`
-- Once your PR has been reviewed and approved you can merge your PR to 'develop'.
+- Once your PR has been reviewed and approved you can merge your PR to `develop`.
 - Open your PR and scroll down and click on "Merge pull request".

 <kbd>![Screenshot of how to merge your pull request in Github](/non-info/09-help-mergePR.png)</kbd>